 - Violations of the Honor Code are among the most serious offenses that a student may commit at Mount Holyoke College.
 The AHB shall invoke penalties at its discretion, up to and including suspension or dismissal from the College.
 The number and nature of violations shall be taken into account in the deliberations of the AHB.

-- For first violations: the AHB will consult with the faculty member in whose class the violation occurred concerning the choice of sanction, but the final decision as to which option is selected rests with the faculty member.
+- For first violations:the AHB will consult with the faculty member, when course related, in whose class the violation occurred concerning the choice of sanction, but the final decision as to which option is selected rests with the faculty member.
 The AHB will recommend one of the following sanctions depending on the nature and level of the first violation.
+In circumstances that transcend the boundaries of the course, the AHB will retain the right to make the appropriate sanction.

 - An F (failing grade) for the specific exam, paper, or other assignment; the student may elect to withdraw from the course by the appropriate deadline, and thus lose credit for the course.